The Alternative (Denmark)

 The Alternative (Alternativet) is a green and pro-European political party in Denmark.
 The party was publicly launched on 27 November 2013 by former Minister of Culture Uffe Elbæk and Josephine Fock; Elbæk had been a parliamentarian for the Social Liberal Party.
 Elbæk was the leader of the party until February 2020, where he stepped down and was succeeded by Fock.
 Currently the party is led by Franciska Rosenkilde.
 The Alternative regards itself as a political movement and a cultural voice, as well as a political party.
+The party is critical of economic growth, which it views as unsustainable.

 History

 Top candidates Rune Wingård (right) and Uffe Elbæk (left) gathering signatures in Copenhagen, 19 September 2014.

 Founding

 The Alternative was launched on 27 November 2013 by Uffe Elbæk and Josephine Fock, at a press conference at Christiansborg, the seat of the Folketing, the Danish parliament.
 Other founders include Niko Grüfeld, Torsten Gejl, and Rasmus Nordqvist.
 The Alternative supported Helle Thorning-Schmidt, the incumbent prime minister from the Social Democrats, but considered itself both left- and right-wing.
 The party emphasized the wish for a new political culture, serious climate change mitigation, and entrepreneurship.
 It did not have a full political agenda, but would instead develop it in "political laboratories" in cooperation with the Danish people.
 The new party had been planned for two months; Elbæk left the Social Liberal Party on 17 September 2013.

 The party's name was approved by the Danish Electoral Commission under the Ministry of Economy and the Interior, taking effect on 18 December 2013.
 At the beginning of 2015 the party worked on gathering the 20,260 signatures required to run for Parliament, which it succeeded in doing on 23 February 2015.
 The party aims to crowdsource policies through what it calls "political laboratories".

-The party obtained ballot access for the 2015 general election with the letter Å on the electoral lists on 13 March 2015.
+The party obtained ballot access for the 2015 general election with the party letter Å on the electoral lists on 13 March 2015.